igsr/gca_1000genomes_website/_faq/how-do-you-calculate-ancestral-alleles.md

     - /faq/where-does-ancestral-allele-information-your-variants-come/
 ---

-The ancestral alleles associated with the phase 1 release where generated using two different processes.

-The SNP ancestral alleles were derived from [Ensembl Compara](http://www.ensembl.org/info/docs/compara/index.html) [release 59](http://aug2010.archive.ensembl.org/index.html).
-The alignments used to generate them can be found in the [phase1/supporting directory](http://ftp.1000genomes.ebi.ac.uk/vol1/ftp/phase1/analysis_results/supporting/ancestral_alignments/).

-The indel ancestral alleles were generated using an separate process

-The deletions should not have any ancestral alleles
+Information relating to ancestral alleles is available for phase three of the 1000 Genomes Project.
+The work on annotating ancestral alleles is described in Section 8.3 of the supplementary material of the [publication](http://www.nature.com/nature/journal/v526/n7571/full/nature15393.html) accompanying that work.